Sammy Mahdi: Life

-On 1 October 2020, Mahdi was appointed Secretary of State for Asylum and Migration in the government of Alexander De Croo.
-He stated that his policy would focus on increasing deportations of asylum seekers without legal grounds to remain in Belgium.
-In August 2021, during the Taliban’s rapid advance and shortly before the fall of Kabul, Mahdi rejected calls from the Afghan government, the European Union, and Amnesty International to impose a moratorium on deportations to Afghanistan, citing his commitment to Belgium’s existing migration policy despite the deteriorating humanitarian situation.
+On 1 October 2020, Mahdi became Secretary of State for Asylum and Migration in the cabinet of Alexander De Croo.
+He said in statements to local media that he intends to increase the deportations of asylum seekers who did not have the right to stay in Belgium.
+After the outbreak of the 2021 Taliban offensive, a few days before the establishment of the Islamic Emirate of Afghanistan, he refused to impose a moratorium on Belgium deportation practices to Afghanistan, despite calls from the Afghan government, the European Union and Amnesty International to stop those extraditions on the ground of degrading humanitarian situation.

 In November 2021, four representatives of the hunger strikers of the Béguinage Church accused Mahdi of "unprecedented betrayal."
 The accusation came after the Belgian authorities rejected the requests for residence permits filed by hunger strikers.
 The strikers had halted their two-months long hunger strike in July 2021 after representatives of Mahdi promised them that their individual files will be accepted for regularization.
 Mahdi defended himself against the accusation by referring to his past objections to group amnesties for undocumented workers.

 In May 2022, following an early election due to a significant drop in the party's standing in the polls, he ran again for the presidency of the CD&V. He was then the only candidate.
 In June 2022, with 97%, he became president of the party.

 In September 2023, he competed on Belgium Drag Queen TV show Make Up Your Mind (Belgium) Season 1, which he came first.

 In the 2024 Belgian federal election, he was elected to the Belgian Chamber of Representatives.